 The spitting spider is a small spider with a round, brown, or reddish body with white markings.
 They do not build webs and will lie in wait on plants or other surfaces.

-When they sense prey, such as an insect or small vertebrate, they quickly jump onto it and bite it (sometimes injecting venom).
+When they sense prey like an insect or small vertebrate, they quickly jump onto it and bite it (sometimes injecting venom).

 Spitting spiders are not aggressive towards humans unless provoked; however, the venom can be dangerous if injected directly into human tissue.

-The most common way for people to get bitten is to accidentally step on one of these spiders and have them leap onto the person’s skin in defense.
+The most common way people get bitten is to accidentally step on one of these spiders and have them leap onto the person’s skin in defense.

 21. Broad-Faced Sac Spider

-The Broad-Faced Sac Spider is one of the most common types of spiders found in the state of Louisiana.
+The Broad-Faced Sac Spider is one of the most common spiders in Louisiana.

-They are also known by other names, such as the Garden Spider or Bag spider.
+Other names, such as the Garden Spider or Bag spider, are also known to them.

-The Broad-Faced Sac Spider does not have a web but instead builds a silken tube on which to rest and capture prey.
+The Broad-Faced Sac Spider has no web but builds a silken tube to rest and capture prey.

-These types of Spiders in Louisiana can be found throughout the world and are usually considered harmless to humans.
+These Spiders in Louisiana can be found worldwide and are usually considered harmless to humans.

 22. Common House Spider